iann0036/tf-cfn-provider/docs/providers/openstack/ComputeInstanceV2.md

 `DeviceType` - (Optional) The low-level device type that will be used.
 Most common thing is to leave this empty.
 Changing this creates a new server.

 `DiskBus` - (Optional) The low-level disk bus that will be used.
 Most common thing is to leave this empty.
 Changing this creates a new server.

+### SchedulerHints Properties

+`Group` - (Optional) A UUID of a Server Group.
+The instance will be placed into that group.

+`DifferentHost` - (Optional) A list of instance UUIDs.
+The instance will be scheduled on a different host than all other instances.

+`SameHost` - (Optional) A list of instance UUIDs.
+The instance will be scheduled on the same host of those specified.

+`Query` - (Optional) A conditional query that a compute node must pass in order to host an instance.

+`TargetCell` - (Optional) The name of a cell to host the instance.

+`BuildNearHostIp` - (Optional) An IP Address in CIDR form.
+The instance will be placed on a compute node that is in the same subnet.

+`AdditionalProperties` - (Optional) Arbitrary key/value pairs of additional properties to pass to the scheduler.

+### Personality Properties

+`File` - (Required) The absolute path of the destination file.

+`Contents` - (Required) The contents of the file.
+Limited to 255 bytes.

+### VendorOptions Properties

+`IgnoreResizeConfirmation` - (Optional) Boolean to control whether to ignore manual confirmation of the instance resizing.
+This can be helpful to work with some OpenStack clouds which automatically confirm resizing of instances after some timeout.

 ## Return Values